 New cybersecurity innovations continue to fill the market each year as organizations attempt to stay ahead of threat actors.
-The challenge is sifting through all the options to find the solutions that best fit your organization’s needs.
-While this is not a new challenge, emerging pressures from cyber insurance providers and governing bodies have become more prescriptive in their requirements.
+Sifting through all the options to find the solutions that best fit your healthcare organization’s needs can be a confusing and time-consuming challenge.

-You may have or will deploy solutions such as Security Information Event Management (SIEM), Endpoint Detection & Response (EDR), Managed Detection & Response (MDR), or Internet of Medical Things (IoMT) monitoring.
+To solve for these challenges, many health systems deploy solutions such as Security Information Event Management (SIEM), Endpoint Detection & Response (EDR), Managed Detection & Response (MDR), and Internet of Medical Things (IoMT) monitoring.

 What’s the difference between SIEM, MDR, and XDR?

-Why does XDR matter?
+Why does extended detection and response (XDR) matter?

 XDR in healthcare